Cameron-Lyons/rustql/README.md

 ## Limitations

-- Scalar subqueries with joins are not yet supported
+- Aggregates in subquery IN not yet supported
-- Aggregates in scalar subqueries are not yet supported
+- Nested subqueries in IN not yet supported
-- EXISTS subqueries with multiple joins are limited to single joins
 - No indexes for performance optimization
 - No foreign key constraints
 - Limited to single-file JSON storage